snrnats/doc-centre/docfx_project/pro/api/shipments/creating_quotes.md

 * Your own custom reference for the shipment.
 * Required shipping and delivery dates.
 * The order date.
 * Customs documentation for international shipments.
-For more information on using customs documentation in PRO, see [LINK HERE].
+For more information on using customs documentation in PRO, see the [Getting Shipment Documents](/pro/api/shipments/getting_shipment_documents.html) page.
 * Shipment direction.
 * Custom label properties.
 * Tenant and channel.
 * Metadata.
 PRO metadata enables you to use custom fields to record additional data about a shipment.
-For more information on using metadata in PRO, see [LINK HERE].
+For more information on using metadata in PRO, see the [Using Shipment Metadata](/pro/api/shipments/using_shipment_metadata.html) page.
 * Tags.
 Allocation tags enable you to filter the list of carrier services that a particular shipment could be allocated to.
-For more information on allocation tags, see [LINK HERE].
+For more information on allocation tags, see the [Using Shipment Tags](/pro/api/shipments/using_shipment_tags.html) page.

 Adding optional properties when you request quotes for a shipment can help you to filter the list of quotes you receive down to the most appropriate carrier services.